ModernRonin/Blazor.Mvu/README.md

 Note also that Updater doesn't depend on anything Blazor or view-specific.
 In principle, it could live in a separate library that knows nothing about your views, let alone the particular tech-stack (Blazor) used by them.

+As mentioned before, often you want to perform some potentially lengthy work at application startup without blocking your UI from rendering.
+The updater above reacts to a `LoadInitialData` to do just that.
+But who sends that message and when?

+Any MVU view has a property `InitMsg`.
+If that property is set, then this message will be sent exactly once during a view's lifetime, after it has been rendered for the first time.

+Depending on your scenario, you can set that property via bindings `<MyComponent InitMsg="...">` or via code.
+In the case of `App`, there is nothing that could bind to it, so it has to be code.
+So you'd append the following to the bottom `App.razor`:

+@code
+{
+    public App() => InitMsg = new LoadInitialData();
+}

+This is one of the very few scenarios using **Blazor.Mvu** requiring you to write any code (via `@code` directive or code-behind file) for a view.
+Unfortunately, Razor currently doesn't allow us to define custom directives, but if that feature comes at some point, **Blazor.Mvu** could use that mechanism to allow you to replace the above with a simple
+`@initMsg new LoadInitialData()`.

 For now, we saw how to generate the view/state/message/updater tuple for the whole application.

 But **Blazor.Mvu** distinguishes three different entities: